 Paris Hilton on Tribeca Doc 'The American Meme' and Social Media: "I Created That Genre of Celebrity"

-The pop culture icon talks to THR about her role in Bert Marcus' new documentary and ponders her impact on today's Internet celebrities.
+The pop culture icon talks to The Hollywood Reporter about her role in Bert Marcus' new documentary and ponders her impact on today's Internet celebrities.

 Paris Hilton is many things: hotel heiress, perfume mogul, DJ, recording artist, model, actress, fashion designer, former reality TV star, philanthropist and, most recently, fiancee to actor Chris Zylka.
 But above all, she is a pioneer — and, arguably, the original "influencer."